Skip to main content

 • Simple Setup: Single command deployment with minimal configuration

-• Cost Effective: Runs on any Linux server with Docker support
+• Accessible Infrastructure: Runs on a Linux server with Docker support

 • Full Control: Complete control over infrastructure and configuration